Darioc18/architecture-portfolio/README.md

 - By clicking on the text area, I noticed that the blinking text cursor was initially appearing in the middle of the textarea instead of at the beginning.

   _To address this issue, I removed the space between the textarea tags.
-I discovered this solution by consulting [Stack Overflow](https://stackoverflow.com/questions/9070924/cursor-in-the-middle-of-a-textarea-box)._
+I found this solution by consulting [Stack Overflow](https://stackoverflow.com/questions/9070924/cursor-in-the-middle-of-a-textarea-box)._

 - The textarea in the contact form was causing layout issues due to its resizable feature.